Non-Hodgkin Lymphoma: Overview

 Non-Hodgkin lymphoma (NHL) is cancer that starts in the lymphatic system.
 The lymphatic system is part of the immune system.
 It helps the body fight infection.

-With non-Hodgkin lymphoma, cells in the lymphatic system grow out of control.
+With NHL, cells in the lymphatic system grow out of control.
 This causes swelling in the lymph nodes.
-These cancer cells can also spread to other areas of the body, such as the spleen.
+NHL can also start in and form tumors in other parts of the body, like the spleen or bone marrow.
+It can spread to almost any organ in the body.

 Non-Hodgkin lymphoma is different from Hodgkin lymphoma.
-There are many different types of non-Hodgkin lymphoma.
+There are many different types of NHL based on which immune system cell the cancer starts in and other factors.
 They grow at different rates and are treated in different ways.
+Testing is needed to know the exact type of NHL a person has before treatment is started.

 Who is at risk for non-Hodgkin lymphoma?